skngh/DIYMimuGlove/README.md

 ## The BBC Micro:bit

 After Mi.Mu sold their Glover software separately from the gloves, I checked it out and noticed the ability to connect it to something called the "Micro:bit."
-After digging a bit more, I discovered that the first prototypes of the gloves were actually made with the Micr:bit, which is a simple "pocket-sized computer" used for educational purposes in early schooling.
+After digging a bit more, I discovered that the first prototypes of the gloves were actually made with the Micro:bit, which is a simple "pocket-sized computer" used for educational purposes in early schooling.
 On top of that, Mi.Mu used to sell a product called the [MINI.MU](https://www.adafruit.com/product/4141), which is essentially what we'll be making.
-Seems like an odd thing to use for a musical glove, but it actually includes an accelerometer and compass, which we can use to send the same data that the gloves do.
+Seems like an odd thing to use for a musical glove, but it actually includes an accelerometer and compass, which we can use to send similar data that the gloves do.

 ## The Build